k-fos/stock-analysis/README.md

 The result was an 83% improvement in processing time.
 The performance gains are highlighted in the below images that show the execution time before and after the refactor.

-## Before
+### Before
 ![](./resources/Module_2018.png)

-## After
+### After
 ![](./resources/VBA_Challenge_2018.png)

 > Note: processing time improvements were the same for 2017 & 2018 dataset

 # Summary

-1. What are the advantages or disadvantages of refactoring code?
+## What are the advantages or disadvantages of refactoring code?
+The clear advantages of refactoring code is performance, maintainability, readability, and improved quality.
+The additional time spent refactoring an existing codebase reduces the risk of furture bugs and extends the lifespan of the application.

+*Example Advantages*

+- Reduces the need for verbose comments / lines of code
+- Decreases time needed for a new engineer to understand codebase
+- Eliminate redundant code
+- Increase reusability and reduce risk of logical bugs

+One disadvantage of refactoring is the potential of overengineering an application or service.
+Spending too much time refactoring code that is not exposed to change could result in wasted time and investment.

-2. How do these pros and cons apply to refactoring the original VBA script?
+## How do these pros and cons apply to refactoring the original VBA script?

+*Examples of Code Improvements*

+- Change hard-coded values

+    ```
+    For i = 0 to 11
+    ```

+    To functions to dynamically retrieve value

+    ```
+    For i = 0 to UBound(tickers)
+    ```

+- Change references to framework functions

+    ```vbnet
+    If Cells(j + 1, 1).Value <> Ticker And Cells(j, 1).Value = Ticker Then
+        endingPrice = Cells(j, 6).Value
+    ```

+    To named variables

+    ```vbnet
+    If curRow <> nextRow Then
+        tickerEndingPrices(tickerIndex) = price
+    ```